American Assets Trust, Inc. (NYSE:AAT) Short Interest Down 10.1% in October

 Analyst Ratings Changes

-A number of brokerages have recently weighed in on AAT.
-Morgan Stanley raised their price objective on American Assets Trust from $23.00 to $24.00 and gave the company an “equal weight” rating in a research report on Wednesday, October 30th.
-Mizuho raised their price target on American Assets Trust from $22.00 to $26.00 and gave the company a “neutral” rating in a report on Monday, August 19th.
+A number of equities research analysts have recently commented on the company.
+Morgan Stanley increased their price objective on American Assets Trust from $23.00 to $24.00 and gave the company an “equal weight” rating in a research report on Wednesday, October 30th.
+Mizuho lifted their price target on American Assets Trust from $22.00 to $26.00 and gave the stock a “neutral” rating in a research note on Monday, August 19th.

 American Assets Trust Company Profile